The Art of Effective Sales Questions in 4 Steps

 Whenever possible, try to always begin with the big six open-ended questions: Who?
 What?
 Where?
 When?
 How?
 And our favorite — Why?

-The best solution sellers are curious about how they can truly help their clients to succeed.
+The best B2B sellers are curious about how they can truly help their clients to succeed.
 Open-ended questions promote a meaningful and client-centered conversation.
 Without the right questions during a sales call, it is difficult to uncover customer goals, problems, needs, objections, risks, and next steps in a way that makes sense.

 2. Being Clear and Concise